arjunsingh1027/budget-tracker/README.md

 # budget-tracker

-The Fitness Tracker Application allows users to track their workouts but adding exercises and statistics for each workout.
+The Budget Tracker Application allows users to keep track of their expenses.

 [Link](https://code-budget-tracker.herokuapp.com/) to the deployed application.